Vannevar Bush: Early engineering activities

 An offshoot of the work at MIT was the beginning of digital circuit design theory by one of Bush's graduate students, Claude Shannon.
 Working on the analytical engine, Shannon described the application of Boolean algebra to electronic circuits in his landmark master's thesis, A Symbolic Analysis of Relay and Switching Circuits.
 In 1935, Bush was approached by OP-20-G, which was searching for an electronic device to aid in codebreaking.
 Bush was paid a $10,000 fee to design the Rapid Analytical Machine (RAM).
 The project went over budget and was not delivered until 1938, when it was found to be unreliable in service.
 Nonetheless, it was an important step toward creating such a device.

 The reform of MIT's administration began in 1930, with the appointment of Karl T. Compton as president.
 Bush and Compton soon clashed over the issue of limiting the amount of outside consultancy by professors, a battle Bush quickly lost, but the two men soon built a solid professional relationship.
 Compton appointed Bush to the newly created post of vice president in 1932.
 That year Bush also became the dean of the MIT School of Engineering.
 The two positions came with a salary of $12,000 plus $6,000 for expenses per annum.

 The companies Bush helped to found and the technologies he brought to the market made him financially secure, so he was able to pursue academic and scientific studies that he felt made the world better in the years before and after World War II.

 World War II

 Carnegie Institution for Science

 In May 1938, Bush accepted a prestigious appointment as president of the Carnegie Institution of Washington (CIW), which had been founded in Washington, D.C.
 Also known as the Carnegie Institution for Science, it had an endowment of $33 million, and annually spent $1.5 million in research, most of which was carried out at its eight major laboratories.
 Bush became its president on January 1, 1939, with a salary of $25,000.
-He was now able to influence research policy in the United States at the highest level, and could informally advise the government on scientific matters.
+He was then able to influence research policy in the United States at the highest level, and could informally advise the government on scientific matters.
 Bush soon discovered that the CIW had serious financial problems, and he had to ask the Carnegie Corporation for additional funding.